-Credit risk arising from other financial assets of the Group comprises cash and cash equivalents and certain derivative instruments.
+Credit risk arising from other financial assets of the Group comprises bank balances and cash and certain derivative instruments.
 The Group's exposure to credit risk arises from default of the counterparty, with a maximum exposure equal to the carrying amount of these instruments.